ktorio/ktor-documentation/topics/migrating-2.md

 #### Testing with HttpsRedirect {id="testing-https-redirect"}

-The example below shows how to update your tests if the [HttpsRedirect](https-redirect.md#testing) plugins is installed:
+The example below shows how to update your tests if the [HttpsRedirect](https-redirect.md#testing) plugin is installed:

 <tabs group="ktor_versions">
 <tab title="1.6.x" group-key="1_6">